ravinrabbid/DivaCon2040/README.md

 - Three vendor specific buttons (Options/TouchPad/PS on DS4, Start/Select/PS on DS3, +/-/Home on Switch, Start/Back/Guide on XInput)

 For the face buttons, I highly recommend to use some optical switches like the ridiculously expensive Sanwa OBSA-LHSXF or [steelpuxnastik's excellent DIY switches](https://github.com/steelpuxnastik/SHINSANWASWITCH) for an authentic feel.

+### Button LEDs

+Illumination for the four face buttons can be controlled by GPIO pins.
+I recommend to not directly hook up the LEDs to the GPIO pins, but rather use a simple transistor based driving circuit since the power than can be delivered through the GPIOs is rather limited.

 ### Touch Slider